Francisco Xavier da Cruz

-Francisco Xavier da Cruz, also known as B. Leza or Beleza (earlier Portuguese form: Beléza) (December 3, 1905 – July 14, 1958) was a Cape Verdean writer, composer and singer of morna music..
+Francisco Xavier da Cruz, also known as B. Leza (December 3, 1905 – July 14, 1958) was a Cape Verdean writer, composer and singer of morna music.

 Biography

 Da Cruz was born in Mindelo on the island of São Vicente.
-B. Leza has innovated in the morna genre and frequently used the passage cords (known as the Brazilian halftone, the jargon used by Cape Verdean musicians).
+B. Leza has innovated in the morna genre and frequently used the passage cords (known as Brazilian halftone in the jargon used by Cape Verdean musicians).

 He wrote several poems that appeared in the Claridade review.

 His style and his work which started to have success in the 1950s, marked the Cape Verdean music for the next twenty years.
 He composed dozens of mornas, among them Eclipse (Eclipse), Miss Perfumado, Resposta de Segredo Cu Mar and Lua Nha Testemunha, in which legend had it was composed in a hospital bed just days before his death on July 14, 1958.

 In 1958, a year before his death, B. Leza was presented at a round with the Tuna Académica da Coimbra which took place in São Vicente Island.
 Among the attendees were Portuguese poet and political dissident Manuel Alegre and Portuguese writer, poet and novelist Fernando Assis Pacheco who tried to take him to Portugal to act.

 Also legend had it which many people went to the master B. Leza to ask for a morna to a loved one, mainly for a serenade.
 Within days, B. Leza had the work done.
-Moacyr Rodrigues wrote about the "influences of Brazilian and Argentine music, B. Leza enriched not only the music with the introduction of the halftone but also the letter on the development of ideas".
+Moacyr Rodrigues wrote about the "influences of Brazilian and Argentine music, B. Leza enriched not only the music with his systematic usage of passing chords but also the letter on the development of ideas".